rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/5780936b-45ae-418a-8952-84553831099e)

-And Extract Scene RARs extracts the .xci, and deletes the RAR files afterwards unless the "Delete RARs after extraction" is unchecked
+And Extract Scene RARs extracts the .xci, and deletes the RAR files afterwards unless the "Delete RARs after extraction" is unchecked.

 Once extracted, the directory will look like this: